 Careers education and guidance is delivered as cross-curricular lessons and activities, as mini tutor- time sessions and also as modular personal development lessons.
-Students learn to understand the three main topics and compile their 'Record of Achievement' folder.
+Students learn to understand the three main tapics and compile their (Descard of Achievement' folder topics and compile their 'Record of Achievement' folder.